 2.1.
-The Association is established in London.
+The Association is established in London, in the United Kingdom.

 2.2.
 The aims and purposes of the Association are:

-d) to provide a social and cultural forum for the pursuit of the common interests of members of the Association;
+- to provide a social and cultural forum for the pursuit of the common interests of members of the Association;

-3.2.
+3.3.
 The granting or withdrawal of membership shall be at the discretion of the Executive Committee.

 4. Executive Committee

-4.1.
-The Association shall have an Executive Committee which shall comprise the Chairperson, Vice-Chairperson, Secretary, Treasurer and up to five other elected members, together with up to three members co-opted by the Executive Committee at its discretion on an annual basis.
+- The Association shall have an Executive Committee which shall comprise the Chair, Vice-Chair, Secretary, Treasurer, Membership Officer, Returning Officer and up to three other elected members, together with up to three members co-opted by the Executive Committee at its discretion, on an annual basis.
 Each member of the Executive Committee will be expected to play his or her part in furthering the Association’s objectives.
 Specific responsibilities of the officers and members of the Committee are set out separately.

 - The Executive Committee shall from time to time establish sub-committees for specific purposes, and shall review their appointment and operations annually including receiving accounts for any funds received or expended under delegated powers.

 5. General Meetings